Dr. Jeffrey D. Kittendorf

 Dr. Kittendorf also has experience testifying as a technical expert in both deposition and at trial.
 Holding a PhD in Medicinal Chemistry, Dr. Kittendorf is the author of numerous research papers and reviews.
 He brings 20 years of interdisciplinary research experience, in industry and academic laboratories, to bear on intellectual property matters involving pharmaceuticals, biotechnology and life sciences products.

-In addition to his role at PharmaForensics Laboratories, Dr. Kittendorf is an Assistant Research Scientist at the University of Michigan Life Sciences Institute.
+In addition to his role at PharmaForensics Laboratories, Dr. Kittendorf is an Adjunct Associate Professor of Medicinal Chemistry at the University of Michigan College of Pharmacy.

 2004-2008 Post Doctoral Fellow, University of Michigan